Education - Tutoring, Mentoring

 Louisville, KY 40202

 The YMCA Newcomer Academy Program is an after school academic and sports program for middle and high school students attending the ESL Newcomer Academy.
 Located within Shawnee High School in Louisville, KY, the primary focus of the ESL Newcomer Academy is to create a welcoming, educational environment for immigrant and refugee children new to the United States.
 In the fall, students will receive academic support and develop short and long term goals for personal success.
 Spring programming will also include organized soccer and other recreational activities.
 Volunteer tutors are needed primarily in the areas of math, reading, and English.
-No teaching experience is required - just a passion for education and interest in working with people from different cultures.
+No teaching experience is required, but a passion to pursue or experience in education, language/ESL, and youth development is a plus.

 Ideal time commitment is once a week on regular schedule, after-school hours about 60-90 minutes.